keboola/website/_product/index.md

   - name: Overall
     valueold: complex, unconnected
     valuenew: easy, straight to value
+  - name: Datawarehouse
+    valueold: selection, running, scaling - lot of pain, lot of people have to take care of it
+    valuenew: embedded, sw scaled
   - name: Connecting to data sources
     valueold: Weeks
     valuenew: Hours - no coding